apache/hbase/dev-support/create-release/README.txt

 See http://hbase.apache.org/book.html#maven.release

+Before starting an RC build, make sure your local gpg-agent has configs to properly handle your credentials, especially if you want to avoid typing the passphrase to your secret key.

+e.g. if you are going to run and step away, best to increase the TTL on caching the unlocked secret via ~/.gnupg/gpg-agent.conf
+  # in seconds, e.g. a day
+  default-cache-ttl 86400
+  max-cache-ttl 86400

 Running a build on GCE is easy enough.
 Here are some notes if of use.
 Create an instance.
 4CPU/15G/10G disk seems to work well enough.
 Once up, run the below to make your machine fit for RC building: